dentarg/auth0-blog/_posts/2017-02-07-reactjs-authentication-tutorial.markdown

 ```

-Just some few things before we check out our application:
+Just a few things before we check our application in the browser:

 * Open up `public/index.html` and add bootstrap.
 Now the content of the html file should look like so: